-Assassin’s Creed: Rogue came out in November of 2014 as a mixed generation game due to being released alongside the PS4/Xbox 360 era.
-If you ask me, I do not know why they bothered.
-It had a higher than average reception, which I completely disagree with.
+Assassin’s Creed: Rogue came out in November of 2014 as a mixed-generation game due to being released alongside the PS4/Xbox 360 era.
+If you ask me, I do not know why they bothered releasing it.
+It had a higher-than-average reception, which I completely disagree with.
 Rogue summarises the worst parts of the previous instalments, so let’s just get on with it.

 You play as another Abstergo Entertainment employee, who gets kept in a high-security lockdown effort by Abstergo.
 In a very plot convenient point, our computer gets hacked and we find the life of Shay Patrick Cormac, an assassin turned Templar.